SPartenev/cargo-email-extractor/reference/DATABASE_SCHEMA.md

 - Allows different pages in a PDF to have different categories
 - Example: Page 1 = invoice, Page 2-3 = CMR
 - Enables better document organization

+**Usage:**
+- Used by **both** text and image workflows (INV_Text_CargoFlow.json and Contract_PNG_ CargoFlow.json)
+- All document types (text and image) are recorded in this table after AI classification
+- Each page of a multi-page document gets its own record with page_number = 1, 2, 3, etc.
+- Single-page documents also get a record with page_number = 1

 ---